beregond/envparse2/README.rst

-envparse
+envparse2
 ========
-``envparse`` is a simple utility to parse environment variables.
+``envparse2`` is a simple utility to parse environment variables.

+NOTE: `envparse2` is a fork of `envparse` which is no longer maintained, to check original author and code visit <https://github.com/rconradharris/envparse.git>

 If you use Heroku and/or subscribe to the tenets of the `12 Factor App <http://www.12factor.net/>`_